sbancuz/Appunti/Model optimization problems.md

 $$
 \pi_{i} = \pi_{i}^{+} - \pi_{i}^{-} \text{ where } \pi_{i}^{+},\pi_{i}^{-} \geq 0
 $$
-- relative value : it's a fraction of a value
+- relative value : it's a fraction of a value, usually between  $0$ and $1$ to represent percentages
 - 0-1 : this represent a logical value
 - discrete value